This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is esophagitis diagnosed?

 Your healthcare provider will ask about your symptoms and when they started.
-Tell him if anything makes your symptoms worse or better.
+Tell him or her if anything makes your symptoms worse or better.
 You may need any of the following:

 How is esophagitis treated?